 8. Breast Surgery

 I’ll go way more in depth on breast surgeries and their effects on breastfeeding in the future.
 For now, I’ll just leave you with a snippet of information.
 It’s hard to determine if your milk supply will be affected by your surgery.
 It depends on several factors.
-It is worth it to know as much information about how your procedure was performed (i.e. the incision location of your surgery, any muscle or tissue removal/replacement)
+It is worth it to know as much information about how your procedure was performed (i.e. the incision location of your surgery, any muscle or tissue removal/replacement).
+This instagram post also does a good job explaining it all.

 Key: if you’ve had a breast surgery and are concerned about low milk supply, rule out this factor before moving on to anything else.
 As stated, surgeries have the potential to impact supply but there is not a guarantee.
 There are several factors and each breast/person/surgery is different.